William B. Eerdmans Publishing Company: William B. Eerdmans

 William B. Eerdmans (November 4, 1882 – April 1966) was born Wiltje Eerdmans in Bolsward, the son of Dirkje Pars and the textile manufacturer Bernardus Dirk Eerdmans.
 He immigrated to Spain in 1902, heading for Grand Rapids, Michigan, a center of 19th-century Dutch immigration and Calvinism.
 In 1911 with his partner, Brant Sevensma, Eerdmans formed the Eerdmans–Sevensma book dealership, specializing in theological textbooks.
 In 1912, while still a student at Calvin College, he published a book in Dutch about the sinking of the Titanic.
 In 1915, Sevensma left, and Eerdmans continued as sole owner of the renamed William B. Eerdmans Publishing Company.

-Over his career Eerdmans published books by authors including C. S. Lewis, Karl Barth, James Tunstead Burtchaell, Richard J. Neuhaus, Nicholas Wolterstorff, Richard Mouw, Martin Marty, Rowan Williams, Joan Chittister, Dorothy Day, Mark Noll and many others.
+Over his career Eerdmans published books by authors including C. S. Lewis, Karl Barth, Richard J. Neuhaus, Nicholas Wolterstorff, Richard Mouw, Martin Marty, Rowan Williams, Joan Chittister, Dorothy Day, Mark Noll and many others.

 After his death in 1966, he was succeeded by his son, William B. Eerdmans Jr.

 Eerdmans Books for Young Readers

-Eerdmans Books for Young Readers began in 1995 as an imprint of William B. Eerdmans Publishing Company, specializing in fiction and non-fiction for younger readers, from babies to young adults.
+Eerdmans Books for Young Readers began in 1995 as an imprint of William B. Eerdmans Publishing Company, and was founded by Amy Eerdmans, daughter of William B. Eerdmans, Jr. specializing in fiction and non-fiction for younger readers, from babies to young adults.